KeepSafe/Switchboard/README.md

 ```

 ## License
-Switchboard is distributed under the xxx license
+TODO Switchboard will probably be distributed under the GPLv3 license

 ## Authors
 Switchboard is brought to you by Philipp Berner and Zouhair Belkoura, founders of KeepSafe.